West Midlands · England · 2025/26

 You send the pack to the VOA directly — they charge nothing to review.
 If your band drops, Staffordshire Moorlands Council automatically reissues your bill and refunds every year you were overpaying, usually back to when you moved in.

-Staffordshire Moorlands council tax band FAQs
+Staffordshire Moorlands council tax FAQs

 Can I appeal my council tax band in Staffordshire Moorlands?